hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 ## File Formats & Samples

+The mobile apps content is described in [JSON](https://en.wikipedia.org/wiki/JSON).
+A complete content file sample can be downloaded from [here](https://www.dropbox.com/s/sxb9f9p3wpkvna9/oroverde-json.json?dl=0)

-In this section, we will discuss the file format for each content type and provide samples to download.
+In this section, we will discuss the file format for each content type.

 ### Program